BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ### 3. **Pack/Unpack Mods**
 - Open a custom webview tab where users can manage packing and unpacking related features (webview in development, quick actions currently working though).
-- Can also quick pack/unpack without the packaging tool by clicking the dropdown arrow on `Pack/Unpacking Tool` to display quick options regarding packing such as `Pack Mod` and `Unpack Mod`.
+- Can also quickly pack/unpack without the packaging tool by clicking the dropdown arrow on `Pack/Unpacking Tool` to display quick options regarding packing such as `Pack Mod` and `Unpack Mod`.
-- `Pack Mod` performs a number a background checks.
+- `Pack Mod` performs a number of background checks:
---Ensures a meta exists and will prompt you to create one if not.
+--Ensures a meta exists or prompts you to create one.
 --Converts all non excluded .lsx and .xml files for you automatically.
---Will move the newly made .pak to the games Mods folder.
+--Moves the newly made .pak to the game's Mods folder.
 --Can autolaunch game after packing if settings are enabled (disabled at the meowment).